microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgTeamChannelMessageReply.md

 }

 New-MgTeamChannelMessageReply -TeamId $teamId -ChannelId $channelId -ChatMessageId $chatMessageId -BodyParameter $params

 ```
 This example shows how to use the New-MgTeamChannelMessageReply Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).